Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Hepatitis C is a disease that damages your liver.
 It can cause major health problems.
 You can even die from it.
 And you might not even know you have it.
 Hepatitis C is caused by the hepatitis C virus (HCV).
 This virus spreads from person to person through blood.
 You’re at risk for hepatitis C if infected blood enters your body.
 Are you at risk for hepatitis C?
 If so, get tested.

-You received clotting factors made before 1987.
+Received clotting factors made before 1987

-Ask about getting tested if:
+Ask your healthcare provider about getting tested if:

 You may have had contact with infected blood at your job.

 You’ve had sex without a condom with someone who may be infected.

 You’ve shared personal items, such as a toothbrush or a razor, with someone who may be infected.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |